 Colt Express is very much the same kind of thing.

 Colt Express (Christophe Raimbault, 2014) was the surprise winner of the 2015 Spiel des Jahres.
-It is a family game for 2-6 players that plays in about 45 minutes.
+It is a family game for 2-6 players that plays in about 30-45 minutes of sheer insanity.
 The game is a Wild West train robbery, where players are trying to punch, shoot, and steal their way to riches.
 Its central mechanic is card programming, where players select a number of actions to be executed, and then all selected actions are resolved in the order they were selected.

 The visual appeal of Colt Express is top notch.
 The game doesn't have a traditional board, but is instead played out on this amazingly gorgeous 3D cardboard train, complete with a locomotive.
 Each car has two stories: inside the car and on the roof, because, come on, a train robbery wouldn't be complete without the bad guys running along the roof.
 The game even comes with scenery standee pieces that have absolutely no purpose other than chrome and decoration.
 Overall, it looks great on the table.
 As soon as you set it up, players will be interested.